subhoney/tdi_intro_to_tech/eLearning Manual.md

 Slowly but surely technical diving has gained wider acceptance, and it seems that tech is now the "hot" dive industry buzzword.
 At recent trade shows (where even nitrox was once unspoken), almost every major manufacturer is promoting some new item of technical gear.
 Perhaps the most significant indication of the acceptance of tech is the fact that some of the old sport-only training agencies now are starting to dabble with their own version of a technical curriculum.

-## Commonalities in Recreactional Diving
+## Commonalities in Recreational Diving

 First and foremost, diving is diving, whether it is sport or technical in nature.
 The same principles of physics and physiology apply in each case.
 Much of the equipment is the same, or at least similar in function and use.
 Every recreational diver appropriately begins his or her training with the Open Water Diver course.
 Technical training is an extension of sport diving, building upon that foundation provided by each diver’s prior training and experience.